jtp184/gaming_dice/README.md

 gem 'gaming_dice', github: 'jtp184/gaming_dice'
 ```

-And then execute:

-$ bundle

-Or install it yourself as:

-$ gem install gaming_dice

 ## Basic Usage

 The basic way to use this gem is through the .call method